Institutional Review Board

 Making Changes to Ongoing Research:

-- Project Modification Form- If supporting materials are required for the modification request, all documents should be merged into one Addendum document and submitted with the modification form as a separate attachment.
+- Project Modification Form (Word) - If supporting materials are required for the modification request, all documents should be merged into one Addendum document and submitted with the modification form as a separate attachment.

-Please note that processing times will be slower during the summer, and that the IRB is closed during all CSU holidays or breaks.
+Processing times will be slower during the summer, and the IRB is closed during holidays and breaks.
+For a list of upcoming closures, visit the IRB Scheduled Meetings page.